mookiejones/scheduler/README.md

     "prettier.eslintIntegration": true
     ```

 Above, we have modified editor configurations.
-Alternatively, this can be configured at the project level by following [this article](https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99).
+Alternatively, this can be configured at the project level by following [this article](https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99).# scheduler